And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 Thank you, Johnny Donovan.

-An Arizona Congressman has demanded the State Department take immediate diplomatic action to stop Mexican military incursions into these United States, saying U.S. Border Patrol agents face a continuing threat of being killed by rogue soldiers protecting drug smugglers.
+An Arizona congressman has demanded the State Department take immediate diplomatic action to stop Mexican military incursions into these United States, saying U.S. Border Patrol agents face a continuing threat of being killed by rogue soldiers protecting drug smugglers.

-Two-term Republican representative Rick Renzi is on the line with us right now.
+Two-term Republican Representative Rick Renzi is on the line with us right now.

-He is the Congressman calling for that.
+He is the congressman calling for that.

-He's got the red zone defense, and if you don't mind, Congressman, we're going to call it the Renzi Red Zone Defense.
+And if you don't mind, Congressman, we're going to call it the Renzi Red Zone Defense.

 I appreciate it, Paul.